movchaneric/graphql-starwars-api/README.md

 ## Running GraphQL Queries

-You can run these queries within GraphiQL, alternatively you can run them within a tool such as Postman.
-To do so ensure you POST the query / mutation in the body and set the content-type to GraphQL.
+You can run these queries within GraphiQL

 #### Find a film by Id